 Prebiotics vs Probiotics

 Simply put, probiotics are live micro-organisms (bacteria, yeast or fungi) and they live naturally on and in our bodies.
-Prebiotics are a form of fibre that act as a food, for the bacteria found within your gut.
+Prebiotics are a form of fibre that acts as a food, for the bacteria found within your gut.

 In order to have a healthy gut, most health practitioners will tell you that you need to have a good balance between your good and bad gut bacteria, and whilst we at Flourish agree with this, the ways of achieving it differs dramatically.

-Let’s talk about the probiotics.
+Let’s talk about probiotics.
 I want to keep this really simple, not highly technical as I think it is easier to understand and therefore allow you to be able to make a more informed decision as to what is right for you.

 The gut microbiome or gut flora – I am going to refer to these as if they have a personality.